-Dental caries, also known as “Tooth decay”, is caused by bacteria in the oral cavity.
+Dental caries, also known as tooth decay, is caused by bacteria in the oral cavity.
 Which, accumulates on tooth surfaces and produce acidic metabolites (mainly lactic acid) that damage the tooth enamel.
-At the beginning, dental caries is a pale or brownish spot on the tooth surface.
+In the beginning, dental caries is a pale or brownish spot on the tooth surface.
 Then, it turns later to a dark brown or black spot.
 If left untreated, It will continue to the dentin (the second layer in the tooth after tooth enamel) and eventually infects the tooth pulp.
 In the worst case, dental caries can lead to a dental abscess or tooth loss.
 If tooth enamel is intact and not damaged (in the early stage), dental caries can be reversed and treated by remineralization of tooth enamel.
 It can be prevented by:

 - Regular tooth brushing.